1. Introduction

 instead? <https://github.com/privacycg/private-click-measurement/issues/1>

-3. Legacy Triggering of Ad Click Attribution
+3. Triggering of Click Attribution

 -